 - Write a letter to the landlord demanding that the harassment be stopped.
-Keep a copy of the letter.
+Send the letter with proof of mailing and keep a copy of the letter.

 - You have the right to file for a Restraining Order in Superior Court restricting when your landlord may contact you.
-Forms are available at the Superior Court Clerk at the Superior Courthouse, corner of Polk and McAllister Streets.
-You can probably do this without an attorney; if you need help, talk to a Tenants Union counselor.
+You can probably do this without an attorney; if you need help, talk to the Access Center.

-Under California Civil Code Section 1954, a landlord or landlord’s agent can enter your home without your consent only by giving you 24 hours written notice and only in the following situations:
+Under California Civil Code Section 1954, except for emergencies, a landlord or agent of the landlord can enter your home without your consent only by giving you at least 24 hours written notice and only in the following situations:

-- To show it to prospective tenants, buyers, mortgage holders, repair persons, or contractors.
+- To show it to prospective tenants, buyers, mortgage holders, or workers.

 What You Can Do:

 - Write a letter demanding these illegal entries be stopped.
 Demand 24 hours written notice for future entries.
-You can also demand that these visits be made only during normal business hours, Monday through Friday, 9-5.
+You can also demand that these visits be made only during normal business hours.
+Open houses, however, are allowed on weekends.

 - Keep a list of all known entries.
 Talk to your neighbors.
 You can serve as witnesses for each other.

 - Change your locks.
-There is no law that states a landlord must have a key to your home.
-You must allow entry for proper reasons (above) if you are provided 24 hours’ notice.
-If your rental agreement has a clause forbidding alterations to the premises, call the Tenants Union before you take this step.
+There is no law that states a landlord must have a key to your home, however, you must allow entry for proper reasons (above).
+If your rental agreement has a clause forbidding alterations to the premises, talk to the Tenants Union before you take this step.

-Your landlord—or anyone acting for your landlord—may not shut off any of your utilities for purpose of evicting or harassing you.
-Utilities include: water, heat, gas, electricity, elevator service and telephone.
+Your landlord—or anyone acting for your landlord—may not shut off any of your utilities for the purpose of evicting or harassing you.
+These utilities include: water, heat, gas, electricity, refrigeration, elevator service and telephone.

 What You Can Do: